smr547/pbs_demo/preliminary_reading.md

 ## Web reading
 There is a wealth of material available on the web if you Google "PBS".
 Beware that the Raijin implementation of PBS may be a little different from other installions.
-Refer to ''Anti terms'' in the [glossary of terms](./glossary.md)
+While reading material not authored at NCI or GA, beware of [Anti terms](./glossary_anti_terms.md) and avoid confusion.